 - Do you have any past work results to share?

 Q5.
 How long does it take to see results from an attorney SEO campaign?

-A. SEO is a long-term process and it can take anywhere between 6 and 12 months for the results of an attorney SEO campaign to start showing.
+A. SEO is a long-term process and it can take anywhere between 6 and 12 months for the results of an attorney search engine optimization campaign to start showing.
 Usually, the results you’ll see at the 12-month mark will be much better than the ones at the 6-month mark.

 Q6.
 How much do lawyers pay for SEO services?

-A. Typically, lawyers pay about $2000 every month for their site’s SEO.
+A. Typically, lawyers pay about $2000 every month for a good SEO campaign for their law firm.
 However, there is no real way to find out a fixed rate for the same.
-It all depends on how aggressively you’re pushing your SEO strategy.
+It all depends on how aggressively you’re pushing your law firm SEO strategy.